-Have you ever felt betrayed?
+Have you ever been betrayed?
 How did you handle it?
-Did you point blame?
-Did you lash out?
 How did Jesus handle betrayal?

 Let's explore this topic together in today's devotional:

-“And while He was still speaking, behold, a multitude ; and he who was called Judas, one of the twelve, went before them and drew near to Jesus to kiss him.
-But Jesus said to him, 'Judas, are you betraying the Son of Man with a kiss?”
+"“And while He was still speaking, behold, a multitude; and he who was called Judas, one of the twelve, went before them and drew near to Jesus to kiss him.
+But Jesus said to him, ‘Judas, are you betraying the Son of Man with a kiss?’” — Luke 22:47-48

 “Betrayal” is a word no entrepreneur or leader wants to ever have to utter.
 It means discovering someone you thought was with you is actually working against you.
 There is no greater pain for an entrepreneur or leader than the pain of betrayal.